This the multi-page printable view of this section. Click here to print.

 Project Journal Lines

-1. Open Job Journal.
+1. Open Project Journal.

 2. Fill in fields like Project No., Project Task No. and select a Resource.